-- (a) the existing housing project and eligible neighborhood; - (b) replacement neighborhoods, if any; - (c) off-site properties, if any; - (d) other subsidized housing: - (e) neighborhood assets; - (f) job centers and applicable transportation connections (highways, streets, bus/rail transit service, bike and pedestrian facilities) from the neighborhood to these job centers; - (g) Opportunity Zone, Promise Zones, Promise Neighborhoods, and Byrne Criminal Justice Grant neighborhood boundaries, if applicable; and - (h) other useful information to place the project in the context of the city, county/parish, or municipality, and other revitalization activity underway or planned.
+- (a) the existing housing project and eligible neighborhood; - (b) replacement neighborhoods, if any; - (c) off-site properties, if any; - (d) other subsidized housing; - (e) neighborhood assets; - (f) job centers and applicable transportation connections (highways, streets, bus/rail transit service, bike and pedestrian facilities) from the neighborhood to these job centers; - (g) Opportunity Zone, Promise Zones, Promise Neighborhoods, and Byrne Criminal Justice Grant neighborhood boundaries, if applicable; and - (h) other useful information to place the project in the context of the city, county/parish, or municipality, and other revitalization activity underway or planned.

 Attachment 20: Photographs.
-Please provide photographs of the housing development and the neighborhood, especially photos of the areas immediately surrounding the development.
+Please provide photographs of the target housing development, any off-site parcels for housing, and the neighborhood, especially photos of the areas immediately surrounding the development and proposed CCI projects.